jrmhx/mqtt/README.md

 5. `Analyser`: After sending a set of instructions the analyzer start reading (with a timer of 60 sec).
 So that for the msg publishing and receiving on topic `counter/#` we can say that they are asynchronized.
 6. `Analyser`: When finishing reading the messages, the analyser will wait util it received a `COMPLETE` signal from the publishers.
 Then send new set of instructions to make sure that all publisher are ready to process a new set of instructions.

-The code has been tested on my local machine with some edge cases and it seems to work well and robust.
+The code has been tested on my local machine with some edge cases, and it seems to work well and robust.

 ## Output